JGarza4903/Kickstarter-Analysis/Kickstarter Challenge/Written_Report_Template.md

 To begin analyzing, I populated new data that would give me the _Year_ on which the campaigns started.
 With that data, I created a pivot table that would show me the  the **Outcomes** and Months of the year to visualize what points throughout the year that had excessive spikes in fundraising as well as months that didn't fare as well.

+To view the pivot table, please click [Here](https://github.com/JGarza4903/Kickstarter-Analysis/blob/main/Kickstarter%20Challenge/Resources/Outcome_vs_Goal.png)

+![Outcome vs Launch Date](https://github.com/JGarza4903/Kickstarter-Analysis/blob/main/Kickstarter%20Challenge/Resources/Theatre_Outcomes_vs_Launch.png)

 I was challenged by the formatting of my visual aid, the data didn't look the way I wanted it to due to a filtering issue.
 It took me quite a while to understand but once I watched over the tutorials again I noticed I missed a helpful tip of clicking on the data itself and sorting it out by left clicking the mouse.
 Once I figured that out it all made more sense.

-![Outcome vs Launch Date](https://github.com/JGarza4903/Kickstarter-Analysis/blob/main/Kickstarter%20Challenge/Resources/Theatre_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals